martinjzhang/scDRS/docs/index.rst

     pip install scdrs==1.0.1

-Quick test for PyPI installation: open Python (>=3.5) and run the code in the Usage section.
+Quick test for PyPI installation: open Python (>=3.5) and run the code in the Usage section below.

 `Install other versions <versions.html>`_